 Day 2 in Bicheno

-Take a day trip to Freycinet National Park, which is about a 45-minute drive from town.
+Take a day trip to spend some time exploring Freycinet National Park, which is about a 45-minute drive from town.
 This is one of my favorite national parks.
 You can take the short hike up to the Wineglass Bay viewpoint, or continue on to Hazards Beach via picturesque coves for a full day of walking in the park.
 The spectacular aqua water and orange rocks are well worth the 6 hours hike!
+Bonus Tip: Don’t miss the Cape Tourville Lighthouse and Lookout!

 Day 3 in Bicheno